WfHit/Udacity_CarND/Term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data distributes It can be interesting to look at the distribution of classes in the training, validation and test set.
-Is the distribution the same?
-Are there more examples of some classes than others?
+It is a bar chart showing how the data distributes.
+It is obvious that the distribution of the three sets is the same, but the frequency of traffic signs in each set is different.
 ![alt text][data_set_exploration]
 ![alt text][data_set_histogram_Train]
 ![alt text][data_set_histogram_Vaild]